kandilidinesh/live-bidding/README.md

 4. **Set up the database and seed demo data:**
    - Update your `.env` with the correct `DATABASE_URL` if needed.
+      >**Note:** The `.env` file is included in this repository for demo and local development purposes only.
+It does not contain any sensitive production credentials.
+In real-world projects, never commit `.env` files with secrets to version control.
    - Run Prisma migrations (creates tables and enums):

      ```bash